AlecTroemel/notes/data_into_database.md

 #Putting data into a Database
 ###DOA
-Data Access Object design pattern
+Data Access Object design pattern.
+When you do have a DAO in your application,you up something that gives the interface to that data access component.
+You don't tell the exact implementation.
+DOW allows separation between interface and implementation.